 6. Books, videos and learning opportunity recommendations as related to the enrichment of your arts facilitation practice.

-7. Questions related to facilitation ethics, group safety, group dynamics, confidentiality etc.
+7. Support related to facilitation ethics, group safety, group dynamics, confidentiality etc.

 8. Celebrations of your creative successes and wins related to your expressive arts facilitation!

-I welcome all practitioners - therapists and non-therapists - to share knowledge and insights on their expressive arts facilitation practice.
-For more answers to your questions please read my blog post entitled Differences Between Expressive Arts Facilitation and Art Therapy.
+I welcome all practitioners - therapists and non-therapists - to respectfully share knowledge and insights on their expressive arts facilitation practice.
+For more answers to your questions please read my blog post called Differences Between Expressive Arts Facilitation and Art Therapy.
+Click HERE to read.

 I had the pleasure of chatting with Alison Palmer about teaching from the heart.

 Here is what Alison and I shared in our Creative Conversation:

 1. How trying to fit into existing standards (our own overly high standards or others) can squash our true heart-teaching.

 2. How we can heal our emotional pain while also stepping forward with our "true-heart" teaching at the same time.

 3. How to continue to share and teach even when we feel afraid.